tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 7.2 Annotations (normative)

-The `bdqffdq:` OWL representation of the Framework [Fitness for Use Ontology](../../bdqffdq/index.md)), and the framing of the [BDQ Tests as RDF](../../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in `Annotations` following the W3C Web Annotation Data Model (Sanderson et al. 2017).
+The `bdqffdq:` OWL representation of the Framework [Fitness for Use Framework Ontology](../../bdqffdq/index.md)), and the framing of the [BDQ Tests as RDF](../../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in `Annotations` following the W3C Web Annotation Data Model (Sanderson et al. 2017).
 Test responses MAY be represented as `Annotations`.

 The responses from Tests could be structured as elements that can be wrapped in the body `Annotation` document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the `Annotation` to describe which data resource is being annotated, and the state it was in at the time of annotation.